The Ultimate Spain Bucket List (50 Top Experiences)

 Nestled between Benidorm and Alicante, Villajoyosa is a small town well-known for its colourful houses, stunning beaches and delicious chocolate.

-Not only is it a great day trip from Alicante, but the perfect place for those who want to experience a more relaxed and less touristy place in the Costa Blanca.
+It is a great day trip from Alicante and the perfect place for those who want to experience a more relaxed and less touristy place in the Costa Blanca.

 Visiting the old town of Villajoyosa is one of the best and most free things to do in this charming town.
-Here you can explore its streets, have some tapas at the bar and visit the chocolate museum.
+Here you can explore its streets, have some tapas at the bar and visit the chocolate museum, which I wished was open when I went on my day trip from Alicante.

 Also, there’s no visit to Villajoyosa without hitting the beach!